 NHMRC and the MRC signed a Memorandum of Understanding in May 2019 to promote and encourage collaboration between Australia and the UK in world-leading prevention research seeking to address the shared burden of non-communicable diseases (NCDs) influenced by the built environment.

-NHMRC is providing up to $4 million of funding to support Australian researchers participating in the joint UKRI-NHMRC Build Environment and Prevention Research Scheme 2019 Grant Opportunity.
+NHMRC is providing up to $4 million of funding to support Australian researchers successful through the joint UKRI-NHMRC Build Environment and Prevention Research Scheme 2019 Grant Opportunity.

 e-ASIA Joint Research Program

 The e-ASIA Joint Research Program (JRP) was established in 2012 to promote innovation and contribute to economic development in the East Asian region. e-ASIA aims to achieve this by supporting international joint research projects on a multilateral basis as well as promoting researcher interaction through workshops.

 NHMRC became a member organisation of JRP on 2 November 2016.
 NHMRC’s CEO represents NHMRC on the e-ASIA JRP Board.

 Find out more about NHMRC’s participation in the e-ASIA JRP health research 9th joint call for funding in 2020.

 For further information refer to the e-ASIA JRP website.

 European Union Joint Programme – Neurodegenerative Disease Research (JPND)

 The European Union Joint Programme – Neurodegenerative Disease Research (JPND) is a large global research initiative aimed at tackling the challenge of neurodegenerative diseases.
 JPND aims to increase coordinated investment between participating countries in research aimed at finding causes, developing cures, and identifying appropriate ways to care for those with neurodegenerative diseases.